antoniocollesei/antoniocollesei.github.io/_projects/1_project.md

 # Mutations Matrix Smoothing

 The CCLE dataset sonsiders 48270 mutations: since the human genetic pool consists of around 20000 genes, and each one can mutate in three different ways (insertion, deletion, single-base mutation, the dataset is involving almost every possible mutation (20k\*3 = 60k).
 It is necessary to select the most relevant mutations, because they exceed enourmously the number of cell lines, having a strong impact on future computations.
 The Non-Negative Matrix Factorization (NMF) is a powerful tool to perform feature selection, but it works well with non-sparse matrices.

 The CCLE dataset appears to be extremely sparse, as it is possible to appreciate from the following heatmap.
 Even though the size has been reduced for computational reasons, the same situation can be extended to the whole set.

 ```r
 heatmap(as.matrix(CCLE_MUT_CNA_AMP_DEL_binary_Revealer[1:200, 1:200]))
 ```

-It may be useful to rename the matrices to make them more “user-friendly” to handle
+It may be useful to rename the matrices to make them more “user-friendly” to handle.

 ```r
 mutations <- CCLE_MUT_CNA_AMP_DEL_binary_Revealer
 drugs <- target_data_NAcount_August21
 ```

 It is important to work with comparable datasets, containing the same cell lines: this will enable robust results in terms of model construction.
 In the following lines of code, only common cell lines will be kept, filtering out the uncommon.

 ```r
 tissues_CCLE <- colnames(mutations)